KiltedCode/khandaria-campaign/sessions/2019/2019-02-21-sunny-side-of-the-cave.md

 brings up `Asmodeus` and `Sarenrae` in Eclipse, worried they may be susceptible to suggestion in this state
 `Greenwich` will be on the watch, stresses him out

-`Belsarin` steps out after about 15 minutes, just as scimitar lights up
+`Belsaran` steps out after about 15 minutes, just as scimitar lights up
 blacksmith hammer over entrance, altar shaped like anvil
 arrives after started but early on
 priest speaks a lot in blacksmithing analogies
-a lot of it makes sense to `Belsarin`, it's a lot of "this is the law and how it works"
+a lot of it makes sense to `Belsaran`, it's a lot of "this is the law and how it works"
 also that evil is bad in and individual but it is chaos that would rip apart the world
 priest offers up in anyone wants to convert, no one comes up
-`Belsarin` gets in long line to pray at altar
+`Belsaran` gets in long line to pray at altar
 spot on hand seems to be acting up with contact to altar
 feels tingle in his finery robes, now +1, +2 on crafting for next week (blessing of `Torag`)
 talks to priest about more information, gets book of `Torag` for donation (20 gp, overpaid)